 Each event has left an indelible mark on Gibraltar expressed in its architecture and culture.
 One event, the Great Siege, was even responsible for the invention of a depressing gun carriage.
 In 1782, Lieutenant George Frederick Koehler designed the carriage to solve a particular problem.
 Gunners high on the Rock had the advantage of height and therefore range but they could not depress the guns far enough to shoot at attackers close in to the rock.
 The depressing gun carriage allowed this in a practical and innovative way.
 The gun itself was fixed to a sliding carriage which allowed the gun to recoil upwards whilst the carriage itself remained fixed.
 Koehler’s second innovation was to attach the sliding bed to the carriage with a vertical spindle.
 This allowed the bed to rotate to the side to allow the gunners to reload without being exposed to enemy fire.
 One of Koehler’s guns has been restored and is now mounted in Casemate’s Square.

-Its street and place names echo Gibraltar’s time as a garrison town, Line Wall Road, Castle Street, Rock Gun Road, Flat Bastion Road, Casemates Square, and the period of Moorish occupation, Tarik Passage.
+It's street and place names echo Gibraltar’s time as a garrison town, Line Wall Road, Castle Street, Rock Gun Road, Flat Bastion Road, Casemates Square, and the period of Moorish occupation, Tarik Passage.
 Prominent features could have been named by Arthur Ransome, Windmill Hill, Spy Glass Hill, Signal Hill, Camp Bay and Sandy Bay.
+You will sometimes hear the term Fortress Gibraltar, with good reason.

 There is only one road in and out of Gibraltar, Winston Churchill Avenue, and the Rock itself is fairly distinctive, being a 426 metres high lump of limestone sticking up at the end of a low lying isthmus, so it is hard to miss although in February 2002 a party of Royal Marines from the helicopter carrier, HMS Ocean, practising a dawn assault, stormed ashore on the San Felipe beach at La Linea from a landing craft with 60 mm mortars and SA80 assault rifles.
 They took up defensive positions on the beach ready to face a force of fellow British soldiers pretending to be the enemy.
 Startled local fishermen called the police.
 Two uniformed officers from La Linea’s municipal police force duly arrived and informed the detachment that they were not, as they had thought, in Gibraltar.
 Before they could be asked for passports the marines beat a hasty retreat and went off the find the real Gibraltar.